 Signs of Alcohol Addiction

 Alcohol is one of the most abused substances in the United States.
-Both alcoholism and alcohol abuse come with a variety of symptoms and signs.
+Both alcoholism and alcohol abuse comes with a variety of symptoms and signs.

 “Functional alcoholics” might be able to minimize or hide these signs for a bit.
 But, over time, it will become more and more difficult to hide the problem.